ga4gh/cat-vrs/schema/defs/catvars/ComplexVariation.rst

 **Computational Definition**

-The ComplexRule class constructs objects for defining complex logical relationships between two or more other :ref:`GenomicKnowledgeRule` objects.
+A categorical variation domain jointly characterized by two or more other categorical  variation domains.

 **Information Model**

-Some ComplexRule attributes are inherited from :ref:`GenomicKnowledgeRule`.
+Some ComplexVariation attributes are inherited from :ref:`CategoricalVariation`.

 .. list-table::
    :class: clean-wrap